-ARTVILNIUS’20 VISITORS FAVORITE – REPRESENTATIVE OF A DINASTY OF ARTISTS AND A GALLERY FROM PARIS
+ARTVILNIUS’20 VISITORS FAVORITE – REPRESENTATIVE OF A DINASTY OF ARTISTS AND A GALLERY FROM PARISOctober 6, 2020

 The intrigue remained until the very end of the international contemporary art fair.
 From Friday to Sunday, visitors voted for their favorite gallery and artist.
 The audience’s sympathy went to an artist from Vilnius Jurgis Tarabilda and Galerie Nivet-Carzon from Paris, which were traditionally awarded the Volfas Engelman Prize.

 The most loyal gallery of ArtVilnius’20, Galerie Nivet-Carzon from Paris, which has been participating in the fair for eleven years, has won two prizes this year.
 The jury named this gallery one of the 7 best galleries in the fair for its irony, non-commercial approach, and unexpected play.
 The audience also shared the jury’s view, with this gallery receiving the most votes in the nomination Selected Audience Gallery.

 Galerie Nivet-Carzon was creating the atmosphere of the fair for the duration of three days.
 The French gallery has been participating in the fair every year since its beginning.
 “Without French art, our fair is like food without seasoning,” said Diana Stomienė, the head of ArtVilnius’20, not at all surprised by the choice of the audience.